-- If you have identified a career or program(s) that interests you at Red River College, you can meet with an Academic Advisor to formulate an academic plan.
-Academic Advisors can answer questions about program selection, admission requirements and also let you know what you can expect at RRC.
+- If you have identified a career or program(s) that interests you at Red River College Polytechnic, you can meet with an Academic Advisor to formulate an academic plan.
+Academic Advisors can answer questions about program selection, admission requirements and also let you know what you can expect at RRC Polytech.

 - If you would like to speak with an Indigenous Liaison/Advisor (Weeshengaawin) once you have a better idea of a career or program that best suits you, please contact us for an appointment to meet.
 We can provide information on programs, the application process, entrance requirements and funding.
 We also offer tours of our campuses and can arrange a sample session of the program you choose.
 To set up an appointment visit the Indigenous Liaison/Advisor (Weeshengaawin) page.

-- If you continue to be unsure about the direction you wish to move towards after you complete the Career Exploration Workbook, you can make a one-time appointment with a counsellor at RRC.
+- If you continue to be unsure about the direction you wish to move towards after you complete the Career Exploration Workbook, you can make a one-time appointment with a counsellor at RRC Polytech.
 Together with a counsellor you can review the information you gathered through the workbook.
 Make sure to bring your completed workbook with you.
 The counsellor can make recommendations for your next steps.
-To make an appointment to meet with a counsellor, please call 204-632-3966 or fill out our online registration form.
+To make an appointment to meet with a counsellor, please call 204-632-3966 or fill out the Student Counselling Services registration form.

 - If you are an individual with a disability which may have an impact on your career or program selection, you may have questions about program learning outcomes and the potential accommodations that may be available to you.
-To explore these types of questions, you can make an appointment to meet with a counsellor by calling 204-632-3966 or by filling out our online registration form.
+To explore these types of questions, you can make an appointment to meet with an accessibility specialist by calling 204-632-3966 or by filling out the Student Accessibility Services registration form.

 - If you wish to pursue additional information or community resources to continue your career exploration process, please see the list at the end of the Career Exploration Workbook.